vijay03/cs380d-s20/README.md

 <p>There will be two big projects in the course.
 Students will work in
   groups of 2--4 for both projects.</p>

-<p>The first project will involve building a distributed key-value
+<p>The first project will involve building a distributed banking system
-store.
-More details forthcoming. </p>
+supporting a global snapshot.
+More details are included in [project 1](https://github.com/vijay03/cs380d-s20/blob/master/projects/project1.pdf). </p>

 <p>The second project is an open-ended research project.
 The team will
 need to extend an existing research project or come up with a new